 High-Performance Computing Data Center

 The Energy Systems Integration Facility's High-Performance Computing Data Center is home to Peregrine—the largest high-performance computing system in the world exclusively dedicated to advancing renewable energy and energy efficiency technologies.

-Peregrine is part of the world's most energy-efficient data center, thanks to an innovative warm-water direct component-level liquid cooling system designed by HP and NREL.
+Peregrine is part of the world's most energy-efficient data center, thanks to an innovative warm-water direct component-level liquid cooling system designed by HPE and NREL.

 The peak performance of Peregrine is approximately 2.24 petaflops, or 2.24 million billion floating point (mathematical) operations per second, placing Peregrine among the 50 fastest computers in the world.